 What is the Nature of Marketing?

 In popular conception, marketing, the term is used interchangeably with promotion.
 However, marketing is a lot more than just endorsing your product or services.
-The nature of marketing defines the various purposes it serves in a lifetime.
+The nature of marketing defines the various roles in the lifecycle of a business.
 It includes the following elements –

 1. It is a Process of Communication

-Marketing is the process of communicating with consumers and stakeholders with the objective of earning profit, maintaining customer relationships, and managing stakeholder expectations.
+Marketing is the process of communicating with consumers and stakeholders with the objective of maintaining customer relationships, managing stakeholder expectations and driving more business.
 It also directs the flow of services and products to the end-user.

 2. Marketing is a Managerial Function

 The particular marketing approach of an organisation is influenced by the management policy.
-It is the management policy that dictates the kind of marketing campaigns to run and sets its tonality.
+It is the management policy that dictates the kind of marketing campaigns to run and sets the brand’s communication style.

 3. Marketing is a Social Process

-Marketing to the end consumer plays a crucial social role.
-Through different marketing channels, the consumer is introduced to a standard of living.
-To create an optimised marketing strategy, you must have a thorough idea about the consumer’s changing needs and expenditure patterns.
+Marketing to the end consumer plays a vital social role.
+Through different marketing channels, the consumer is introduced to a desirable standard of living.
+To create an optimised marketing strategy, you must be informed about the consumer’s changing needs and expenditure patterns.

 4. Marketing is a Philosophy

-It is the key guiding principle that defines the commercial operations of a company or organisation.
+It is the key guiding principle that defines the communication and organisational policy of a company.
 As a policy, marketing requires you to establish certain ground rules on the kind of messaging and the overall ideology of a brand.

 You must ask yourself questions like – what kind of experience do I want to deliver with my product or service?
 Whose aspirations am I serving?
 How my business will ease the pain points of my consumer?
 And what kind of role will my product/service play in the life of the consumers?